 The Board of Directors convenes in-person at least quarterly at the MSRB's offices.
 Under exigent circumstances, the Board may determine to hold a quarterly meeting by conference call or virtually.
 The Board may also schedule additional meetings in between quarterly meetings.
 Attendance at these meetings is required.

 Each member of the Board of Directors also serves on one or more standing committees, with assignments determined each fiscal year.
 Five standing committees – Audit and Risk Committee, Finance Committee, Governance Committee, Nominating Committee and Steering Committee – perform work at the direction of the Board of Directors.
-In addition to the standing committees, the Board Chair may appoint advisory groups or other ad hoc groups to assist the Board of Directors and staff with its rulemaking and other responsibilities.
+In addition to the standing committees, advisory groups or other ad hoc groups may be appointed to assist the Board of Directors and staff.
 The standing committees and advisory groups convene via conference calls or virtually periodically and may conduct in-person meetings as necessary throughout the year.

 The responsibility of each standing committee is determined by its charter and all committees report directly to the Board of Directors.